-As part of the phased return to football following the coronavirus pandemic, Consett AFC has been required to prepare a detailed risk assessment for anyone using Belle View Stadium.
+As part of the phased return to football following the easing of the latest coronavirus lockdown, Consett AFC has been required to prepare a detailed risk assessment for anyone using Belle View Stadium.

-A great deal of work has taken place after the easing of lockdown restrictions to make everyone visiting the facility as safe as possible.
+A great deal of work has taken place prior to the easing of restrictions to make everyone visiting the facility as safe as possible.

-Hand sanitising is available at several sanitisation stations, and touch-points will be regularly cleansed throughout the day.
+Hand sanitising is available at several sanitisation stations, and touch-points are regularly cleansed.

-Food and drink will be available and the clubhouse will be open, with extra social distancing precautions in place.
+No food or drink will be available and the clubhouse will not be open.
+Dressing rooms cannot be used, so participants should arrive changed.
 Toilets will be open, and should be used on a one-in, one-out basis.
 Regular hand-washing is encouraged.

 PLEASE DO YOUR BIT TO STOP THE SPREAD OF COVID-19 BY SOCIALLY DISTANCING AND FOLLOWING THE LATEST GOVERNMENT GUIDELINES.